 - Accept that whatever happens and however hard you try to get it right, someone will get the hump at some point.
 They’ll get over it.
 Or if not… time out and distance gives everyone time to reflect.

-- You don't have to feel responsible for someone else's happiness.
+- You are not responsible for someone else’s happiness.
 You can bend over backwards and still not get it right for some people.
-You've probably already thought of someone that fits the bill!
+You’ve probably already thought of someone that fits the bill!

 - When you filter out the wants from the needs of all those expectations, you realise how little meaning there is in anything other than lovingly connecting with each other, friends and family.
 (Yes, I know there are troublesome members in your family – every family has them!).
 This makes it no different from any other day, and Christmas is only 2 x 24 hours.